Hip pain in equestrian sports — what helps?

 • Balance exercises on the exercise ball : Promotes sitting stability.

-Important: These exercises do not replace physical therapy, but can support the healing process.
+Important: These exercises do not replace physiotherapy, but can support the healing process.

 When hip surgery or hip replacement is advisable

-If pain persists and limits quality of life, surgery may be necessary.
-Reasons include:
+If pain is persistent and impairs quality of life, surgery may be necessary.
+Reasons include, for example:

 • Advanced osteoarthritis.